schultek/dart_mappable/README.md

 pub run build_runner build
 ```

 You'll need to re-run code generation each time you are making changes to your code.
-So for development time, use `watch` like this
+During development, you can use `watch` like this

 ```shell script
 pub run build_runner watch